CONTENTS

 14. What should I consider during implementation?

-• Units
+• Units.

-• Price groups (not mandatory information)
+• Price groups (not mandatory information).

-• Grouping criteria
+• Grouping criteria.

-• Model structures
+• Model structures:

-• Composite product structures
+• Composite product structures.

 15. How can I import product information from another system into Netvisor?

 A: Product information can be imported into Netvisor as a csv file using the data import tool found behind the company.
-Data import allows only the same information as in standard product management.
+Data import allows the same information as in standard product management.
 You can find more about importing product information here.

 16. How can I easily create product structures (model or composite product structures) in the system?